 The Company accrues for loss contingencies when it is deemed probable that a loss has been incurred and that loss is estimable.
 The amounts accrued are based on the full amount of the estimated loss before considering insurance proceeds, and do not include an estimate for legal fees expected to be incurred in connection with the loss contingency.
 The Company consistently accrues legal fees expected to be incurred in connection with loss contingencies as those fees are incurred by outside counsel as a period cost.

 ITEM 1A.
 RISK FACTORS

-The Risk Factors included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017 have not materially changed.
+Except as set forth below, there have been no material changes in the Company's risk factors included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.